We are inviting individuals across the region to participate in our newly open contemporary dance professional support network.

 Who can take part?

-Enquiries are welcome from individuals engaged with contemporary dance practice, are interested in developing professionally within the sector, and who have an existing relationship with Moray, the Highlands, the Western Isles and/or Shetland.
+Enquiries are welcome from individuals engaged with contemporary dance practice, who are interested in developing professionally within the sector, and who have an existing relationship with Moray, the Highlands, the Western Isles and/or Shetland.
 This relationship could include being resident within the region of having established working partnerships with regional organisations, venues and/or groups.
 Eligible individuals must demonstrate a commitment to engaging with the region, be it with people, organisations, the environment, history or culture.

 Professional Support Menu

 If you are interested in any of the opportunities outlined below, or have any other ideas of how Dance North or the RAS network may be able to support you to develop professionally within the contemporary dance sector in Moray, the Highlands, the Western Isles, and up to Shetland, please get in touch at info at dancenorth.scot or call 01309 691661.
-There may be a short application process for some opportunities depending on levels of interest and demand.

 Mentoring can be an invaluable way of developing professionally.
 Key to the RAS pilot scheme was the time spent with individuals – having conversations, building relationships, listening and understanding directions of travel.
 This is something we are keen to continue offering to individuals, supporting them to realise their ambitions through practical advice, coaching and sharing of experiences.